venikman/FPF/FPF-Spec.md

 ### E.9:End

 ## E.10 - Unified Lexical Rules for FPF (LEX‑BUNDLE)
-*Definitional pattern \[D]; normative for all Core/Architheory text and for any Context that claims FPF conformance.*
+*Definitional pattern; normative for all Core/Architheory text and for any Context that claims FPF conformance.*

 **Status & placement.** Part E.10 (“Lexical Discipline & Stratification”); complements **E.10.D1 (D.CTX)**, **E.10.D2 (I/D/S)**, and the **DesignRunTag / CtxState boundary discipline** (**A.15**; **E.18**), and is referenced by F‑cluster naming practices (F.4–F.8).
 This bundle consolidates all lexical constraints in one place so authors can cite **“LEX‑BUNDLE”** instead of listing rules scattered across documents.